flashinfer-ai/flashinfer/README.md

 ### Installation

-We provide prebuilt wheels for Linux and you can try out FlashInfer with the following command:
+We provide prebuilt wheels for Linux.
+You can install FlashInfer with the following command:

 ```bash
 # For CUDA 12.4 & torch 2.4